 Even though the knee is designed to support up to five times the body’s weight, care must be taken.
 Whether weightlifting or moving house, correct lifting technique is essential for knee functionality.
 Similarly, warming up the joint before physical activity will also reduce the likelihood of injury.
 Correct loading and exercises such as squats and lunges can be used to strengthen the joint, particularly the ligaments and surrounding musculature, and prevent injury.

-If you suffer from knee pain, whether chronic or from a recent injury call us now on 07 3352 5116 or book online to start your road to recovery with one of our experienced, talented physiotherapists!
+If you suffer from knee pain, whether chronic or from a recent injury call us now on 07 3352 5116 or book online to start your road to recovery with our experienced and talented physiotherapy Brisbane team!